-In accordance with Government Auditing Standards, we have also issued our report dated September 20, 2022, on our consideration of the Wilco Area Career Center's internal control over financial reporting and our tests of its compliance with provisions of laws, regulations, contracts, grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report dated September 19, 2023, on our consideration of the Wilco Area Career Center's internal control over financial reporting and our tests of its compliance with provisions of laws, regulations, contracts, grant agreements and other matters.
+The purpose of this report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting are reporting or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.